WARNING: These are summaries, not reviews, and may contain story spoilers.

 Story: Vernier decides to publish his story after Holmes and Watson are both dead.
 He reveals that Moriarty was created by Watson so that he could "kill off" Holmes after a falling out.
 The events of this story took place after that.

 At the home of blind pianist, Susan Lowell, and her father, Holmes wraps up a case involving Thugs and a statue of Kali.
 He invites his cousin Vernier, to accompany him to Paris, where he has been summoned to investigate the ghost that is haunting the Opera House.
-On arrival they are told of the problems that have beset the Opera since a box, traditionally reserved for the Phantom, has been put back in use.
+On arrival, they are told of the problems that have beset the Opera since a box, traditionally reserved for the Phantom, has been put back into use.
 Comte de Chagny hires Holmes to find out young singer Christine's intentions towards his brother, who also consults him over a voice he has heard in Christine's dressing-room.
 Holmes receives a warning note from the Phantom.
 He and Vernier tour the Opera, then travel to Brittany with Raoul, where Christine is visiting her father's grave.
 The Phantom follows.

 When the Opera managers refuse to bow to the Phantom's demands that Christine should sing Marguerite in Faust, the Phantom causes the chandelier to fall into the audience during the performance.
 Christine disappears, but a note to Raoul promises a meeting at the Opera Masked Ball, where the Phantom makes an appearance as the Red Death.
 Holmes and Vernier venture from the heights of the towers of Notre Dame to the depths of the cellars beneath the Opera and up again to its rooftops in search of the Phantom.
 Watson sends Toby to assist in the hunt, leading to a confrontation in the Phantom's cellar home, traps, and an explosion.
 Holmes returns to Wales to bring a happy ending to both his cases.